recurve-methods/flexvalue/README.rst

 Avoided Cost Data
 #################

 A separate series of pythons scripts were used to generate that sqlite file from a source XLSX file available through the `CPUC's website <https://www.cpuc.ca.gov/general.aspx?id=5267>`_.
-As of this writing (2021-03-05), the most recent update to the avoided cost data is 2020, which corresponds to the public filename of the SQLite file.
+As of this writing (2022-02-28), the most recent update to the avoided cost data is adjusted_acc_map, which corresponds to the public filename of the SQLite file.

 deer_load_shapes
 ----------------